danielharrell/open-eyes-lect-2017-18/Open.md

 "open" with such great scope, and as if it were already understood.

-This would also explain our reliance on negation to show that understanding---if our being open were finally a way of being *other*, and saying what it is meant saying what it isn't.
-But if there were nothing to say about what it is, then how is being open something rather than nothing?
-Or to ask this question in the form that will guide me in my lecture
+It might also explain our reliance on negation to show that understanding.
+For how can we catch our eyes open in speech, but to say that they are *not* what they see, yet also *not* what they are when closed, as we could say the same of what we are *not*, in being awake rather than asleep.
+Yet if there were nothing more to say about being open but what it isn't, then how is being open anything at all, or something rather than nothing?

+Or to ask this question in
-tonight: how is being open possible?
+the form that will guide me in my lecture tonight: how is being open possible?

 [Back to top](#top)